 - Unharvestable or non-productive areas: - areas of non-forest or non-commercial forest (savannahs, wetlands and flood-prone areas); - areas that are inaccessible for harvesting (limits shall be set beforehand regarding slope, frequency of rock, type of soil, above which an area becomes unharvestable); - areas set aside for biodiversity reserves, research and protected areas, buffer strips and areas of special cultural, religious or historical significance; - obligatory or impossible points of passage (e.g. ridges, deep valley lines). - Identification of productive area and division into compartments: - Compartments are the unit of management.
-It is advisable that boundaries follow topographic features. - The maximum compartment size will be based on topographic features, productivity estimates and which can be harvested in five years. - Compartments shall be permanent and numbered.
-Estimates should be made of gross and net areas (excluding, for example riparian reserves) and (if possible) area of each forest type within the compartment. - The order in which compartments are to be harvested (and the planned harvest year) should be indicated.
+It is advisable that boundaries follow topographic features. - The maximum compartment size will be based topographic features, productivity estimates and which can be harvested in five years. - Compartments shall be permanent and numbered.
+Estimates should be made of gross and net areas (excluding, for example riparian reserves) and (if possible) area of each forest type within the compartment.

+- The order in which compartments are to be harvested (and the planned harvest year) should be indicated.

-2.3.4 Management level inventory
+2.2.3 Management level inventory

 The general inventory of the forest area - the management level inventory - is the central management tool as it provides basic data to determine the general framework for the management of a concession, indicating immediately harvestable timber potential and medium-term crop tree potential.
-In addition, the management level inventory should identify non-productive forest land and areas rich in wildlife and/or non-timber forest products (NTFPs).
-It should also verify the accuracy of the vegetation and soil maps that were used to plan the exercise and recommend adjustments if necessary.

-The management level inventory will mainly focus on harvestable areas (i.e. within production zones) and will be a statistical survey based on (stratified) systematic or clustered sampling.
-For estimating the number and volume of harvestable and potential crop trees of the species currently identified as merchantable with sufficient statistical reliability, this sampling method normally requires a relative error of not more than 15%.
-The intensity of the inventory to be done should be in the range of 0.01 - 1%, and will be determined in consultation with the GFC.
+The management level inventory, focusing on harvestable areas only (i.e. within production zones), will be a statistical survey based on (stratified) systematic or clustered sampling.
+For estimating the number and volume of harvestable and potential crop trees of the species currently identified as merchantable with sufficient statistical reliability, this sampling method normally requires a relative error of not more than 15 percent.
+The intensity of the inventory to be done should be in the range of 0.01 - 1 %, and will be determined in consultation with the GFC.
 Factors, which will be used to inform this sampling intensity, include homo/heterogeneity of the forest based on data available, accessibility, topography; and the nature of the forests whilst doing the actual inventory.

-As a minimum, the inventory report shall describe, for each forest type, the stocking of the major commercial species by diameter classes including an estimate of standing volume.
+As a minimum, the inventory shall describe, for each forest type, the stocking of the major commercial species by diameter classes including an estimate of standing volume.
 For each forest type, a sampling error should be given for the total number of commercial trees per hectare.
-In addition, the inventory report shall describe non-productive forest land and areas rich in wildlife and/or non-timber forest products (NTFPs).